 Staff and Volunteers

-AX depends on support from our local community – we can offer great programming because we have great volunteers.
+AX‘s success hinges on hard work and support from our local community – we can offer great programming because we have great staff and volunteers.

 Our volunteers help in countless ways, but here are a few examples: